 The builder is responsible for protecting Council assets from damage until building work are completed and the Certificate of Occupancy is issued.

-Builders must use wooden vehicle crossover protectors to reduce the spread of soil and protect against damage to vehicle crossovers.
 Builders and contractors must not drive vehicles over footpaths to gain access to properties.

 Within 7 days of receiving the building permit, builders must notify us of any existing damage to footpaths, kerbs, vehicle crossovers and nature strips.
-For more information, see Asset Protection.
+For more information, see Asset Protection

 Trees, both on the site and on the nature strip, must be protected from damage.